 While looking to purchase our last mini, we fell in love with a tiny little miniature goat who also lived in Emmett on Wrangler's farm.
 We decided that she would make a super addition to the mini crew.

 Sky arrived at the ranch in July of 2015 and has stolen many hearts.
 Although a little skittish at first, she has grown to love attention from all ages.
 Children and adults alike have enjoyed petting and brushing her and when you sit down on a bench in the corrals she jumps right up and is happy to sit in your lap.
 She has been a huge hit with all those we serve and she loves playing with the rest of the mini herd.
 Who knows...maybe she just thinks she's a horse!

 And last but not least, meet Nellie!
-She was gifted to the Mini Ranch by a sweet family who

-  volunteers with our crew.
+She was gifted to the Mini Ranch by a sweet family who volunteers with our crew.
 They owned five goats and thought that Sky could really use a friend.
-They

-  offered us their sweetest goat because she would be such a great fit with our mission of bringing

-  joy.
-Nellie absolutely loves attention, and acts like a lovable puppy dog when you scratch her

-  behind her ears.
+They offered us their sweetest goat because she would be such a great fit with our mission of bringing joy.
+Nellie absolutely loves attention, and acts like a lovable puppy dog when you scratch her behind her ears.
 We are so happy she has joined the herd!

-  When you add over 50 BIG-HEARTED Volunteers to this sweet little herd, you now have the wonderful

-  Mini Joys Crew!
+When you add 50 BIG-HEARTED Volunteers to this sweet little herd, you now have the wonderful Mini Joys Crew!

-  For information on joining this team and bringing JOY and HOPE to those who are struggling in our

-  community, please contact us!
+For information on joining this team and bringing JOY and HOPE to those who are struggling in our community, please contact us!